michaelsoftmd/ai-pet-project/README.md

 # AI Pet Project

-A fully contained, daemonless, secure method for storing and using LLM locally on a mounted SSD.
+A fully contained, daemonless, secure method for storing and using LLMs locally on a mounted SSD.
 Uses Podman, Ollama, and AnythingLLM.

 ## Overview